stoplightio/docs/articles/testing/run-test-url.md

-You can customize the variables included in the scenario at runtime by adding extra [query string parameters](https://en.wikipedia.org/wiki/Query_string) to the URL with the variable names to be updated within the scenario.
+You can customize the variables included in the scenario at runtime by adding extra [query string parameters](https://en.wikipedia.org/wiki/Query_string) to the URL.

-For example, if you have an `api_token` variable that is required to run your scenario, it can be added to the scenario by appending the `?api_token=abc123` query string to the URL (where `abc123` is the value of the `api_token` variable).
+For example, if you have an `api_token` variable that is required to run your scenario, it can be added to the scenario by attaching the `?api_token=abc123` query string to the URL (where `abc123` is the value of the `api_token` variable).

 ### Customizing Variables with a HTTP POST Body

-In addition to adding a query string parameter, scenario variables can also be updated by using an HTTP `POST` request instead of a `GET` request.
+In addition to adding a query string parameter, scenario variables can also be updated by using a HTTP `POST` request instead of a `GET` request.
 When using this method, the `POST` body must be composed of JSON with the JSON keys corresponding to the variables within the scenario.

-Similar to the example above, if you have an `api_token` variable that is required to run your scenario, issuing an HTTP `POST` with the following JSON body will inject the variable into the scenario runtime.
+Similar to the example above, if you have an `api_token` variable that is required to run your scenario, issuing a HTTP `POST` with the following JSON body will inject the variable into the scenario runtime.

 ```json